 OT Faculty Member Receives HRSA Grant

-Teal Benevides, MS, OTR/L, Assistant Professor, Department of Occupational Therapy in Jefferson School of Health Professions, Thomas Jefferson University, recently received a one-year grant (R40 MC 26194-01-00) to investigate access to therapy services for children with autism spectrum disorders in two existing population-based datasets.
+Teal Benevides, MS, OTR/L, Assistant Professor, Department of Occupational Therapy in Jefferson College of Health Professions, Thomas Jefferson University, recently received a one-year grant (R40 MC 26194-01-00) to investigate access to therapy services for children with autism spectrum disorders in two existing population-based datasets.
 The project is funded by the Maternal and Child Health Research Program, Maternal and Child Health Bureau (Title V, Social Security Act), Health Resources and Services Administration (HRSA), Department of Health and Human Services.

 The study will explore children with autism spectrum disorder (ASD) and their experience accessing therapy services.
 Many children with ASD receive services such as occupational therapy, physical therapy and speech therapy, but minimal research has been conducted to identify whether children are able to access these needed services.